magento/devdocs/src/guides/v2.3/frontend-dev-guide/validations/rule-list.md

 *  `1/1/2022` - true
 *  `12/10/2022` - true

-There is a sanity check, so dates like `99/12/2021` will be false.
+There is a sanity check, so dates such as `99/12/2021` will be false.

 ### dateNL